 Panels can reduce time and make the visual more attractive, but they still need to be mindful of their dimensions, positioning, and harmony with the adjacent fabric to achieve a neat, professional outcome.

-Quilters frequently encounter size differences among panels from different manufacturers.
-Even those panels labeled "standard" can vary slightly in dimension—width or length at most.
-Such a lack of uniformity in panel size can create difficulties when working with pattern instructions that are based on specific panel dimensions.
+Quilters frequently encounter size differences among panels.
+A lack of uniformity in panel size can create difficulties when working with pattern instructions that are based on specific panel dimensions.
+So you must choose a patten that matches your panel size.

 Tips for Working with Panels